ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done < "contacts.txt"
 ```

-This loop prints the entire contents of the contact file.
+This loop prints all lines of the contact file.

-There is the last step left to finish our task.
-We should write the `name` and `contact` variables to the array on each iteration.
+There is the last step left to finish your script.
+You should write the `name` and `contact` variables to the array on each iteration.
 The `name` variable is the key and `contact` is the value.

 Listing 3-22 shows the final version of the script for reading the contacts from the file.

 {caption: "Listing 3-22.
 The script for managing the contacts", line-numbers: true, format: Bash}
 ![`while-contacts.sh`](code/BashScripting/while-contacts.sh)

-This script behaves the same way as one in Listing 3-10.
+This script behaves the same way as the one in Listing 3-10.

 ### For Statement